Speech development milestones checklist

 We created this document to:

-- Help you understand the first phases of speech development,
+- Help you understand the early phases of speech development,

 - Show you that behaviors you see today may actually be signs of developing speech.

 - Show you some things that you can do at home to help your person move from one stage to the next, even if they seem stuck.

 Your person may be more advanced than you think.

 If he/she has been struggling to take off for years, our experience with brain plasticity and Sensory Enrichment is that anything is possible, even with adults.